couchbaselabs/cbl-realm-template-app-swiftui-todo/Capella.md

 Click the Create button to create the new Scope and Collection.

 ## Setup App Services instance

-Once you have followed the directions for setting up your cluster, follow the [directions for setting up App Services](https://docs.couchbase.com/cloud/get-started/create-account.html#app-services).
+Once you have followed the directions for setting up your bucket, follow the [directions for setting up App Services](https://docs.couchbase.com/cloud/get-started/create-account.html#app-services).

 ## Setup App Services Endpoint